VnUgE/VNLib.Core/lib/Net.Compression/vnlib_compress/zstd/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/facebook/zstd/dev/doc/images/zstd_logo86.png" alt="Zstandard"></p>

+## ⚠ Notice of modification for VNLib
+This is a manual fork of the ZSTD Compression library.
+The encoding code is meant to be left entirely intact and verifiable at the moment.
+All code strictly necessary for streaming compression and building has been removed as best as possible.
+There may be future modifications to the encoding code, but for now it's just stripped to reduce the repository size.

+Zstd is a mostly up-to-date C project that releases regularly, compared to Clouflare zlib and Google brotli.

+You can verify the [COMMIT](COMMIT) file to see the exact commit the current code is based on.

+## Original README

 __Zstandard__, or `zstd` as short version, is a fast lossless compression algorithm, targeting real-time compression scenarios at zlib-level and better compression ratios.
 It's backed by a very fast entropy stage, provided by [Huff0 and FSE library](https://github.com/Cyan4973/FiniteStateEntropy).